 The university city of Boulder can be found snuggled in the foothills of the Rocky Mountains.
 It has boutique arty sense about it, and feels a lot more contained and cozy than other nearby US cities.
 It was once home to the chief of the Arapaho tribe, and more recently Stephen King wrote ‘The Shinning’ while briefly residing there.

 With that last sketch, my time exploring the old Wild West around Denver came to an end.
 I left Colorado, not only impressed by the amazing wilderness, and vast landscapes, but also by the warmth and polite kindness of its people.

-Amsterdam Asia Auschwitz – Birkenau Austria Bengaluru Berlin Bern Bologna Boulder Budapest Cesky Krumlov Clear Creek County Cologne Colorado Colorado Spring Copenhagen Croatia Czech Republic Denmark Denver Dresden Dresden Europe Florence France Hungary India Italy Japan Kamnik karlstejn Krakow Kyoto Latvia Liberec Lipica Ljubljana London Malta Mellieha Milan Nara Netherlands North America Nuremberg Osaka Oswestry Pardubice Paris Piran Poland Postojna Prague Predjama Riga Rome Salzburg Samobor Shrewsbury and Welshpool Slovenia Switzerland Tokyo United Kingdom United States Valletta Venice Vienna YouTube
+Amsterdam Asia Auschwitz – Birkenau Austria Bengaluru Berlin Bern Bologna Boulder Budapest Cesky Krumlov Clear Creek County Cologne Colorado Colorado Spring Copenhagen Croatia Czech Republic Denmark Denver Dresden Europe Florence France Germany Hungary India Italy Japan Kamnik karlstejn Krakow Kyoto Latvia Liberec Lipica Ljubljana London Malta Marianske Lazne Mellieha Milan Nara Netherlands North America Nuremberg Osaka Oswestry Pardubice Paris Piran Poland Postojna Prague Predjama Riga Rome Salzburg Samobor Shrewsbury and Welshpool Slovenia Switzerland Tokyo United Kingdom United States Valletta Venice Vienna YouTube